Step 1: Name Your Texas Series LLC

-1. Naming Rules: Series LLC naming rules vary from state to state.
+1. Series LLC naming rules vary from state to state.
 In Texas, you are only required to follow traditional LLC naming laws when naming your series LLC.
 You must also file the assumed name certificate for each child series.

 Follow the required Texas LLC Naming Rules:

 - Your name must include the phrase “limited liability company,” or one of its abbreviations (LLC or L.L.C.).

 - Your name cannot include words that could confuse your LLC with a government agency.

 - Restricted words (e.g. Bank, Attorney, University) may require additional paperwork and a licensed individual, such as a doctor or lawyer, to be part of your LLC.

 For a complete list of naming rules in Texas, you can read the Secretary of State's guidelines.

 2. Consider these general tips for making your series’ names more recognizable, uniform, and clear: